 The church prayer meeting is held every Friday morning, 6:30 a.m. at the church office.
 For more information please use our contact form.
 There will be no weekly prayer meeting on 21 and 28 January due to holidays.

 For those who regularly attend SPOTR, more personal prayer requests are included in the weekly email.
 If you would like to be added to the email list, please contact Chris.

 If my people, which are called by my name, shall humble themselves, and pray, and seek my face, and turn from their wicked ways; then will I hear from heaven, and will forgive their sin, and will heal their land.

 2 Chronicles 7:14

-Preschool Children – The church has been given the go ahead by the building owners to put gates onto the drives of the church.
-This will make the back of the church building a safe play area for children.
-There are toys available in the church for children struggling to sit through a service.
-Please do not worry if your children are acting like children; we are glad to have them (and you) with us on Sundays.
+There are also toys available in the main church room if you would prefer to stay in the service.
+Please do not worry if your children are acting like children: we are glad to have them (and you) with us on Sundays.